 The Consumer Duty

-The FCA plans to introduce a Consumer Duty by 31 July 2022.
-The proposed duty is essentially a package of measures, consisting of the following elements:
+The proposed duty is essentially a package of measures consisting of the following elements:

-- A Consumer Principle, obliging firms to “act to deliver good outcomes for retail clients”.
-The proposed wording is intended to emphasise the expectation for firms to consistently focus on consumer outcomes and put consumers in a position where they can act and make decisions in their own interests.
+- A Consumer Principle requiring firms to “act to deliver good outcomes for retail customers”.
+The wording is intended to emphasise the expectation for firms to consistently focus on consumer outcomes and put consumers in a position where they can act and make decisions in their own interests.
+Notably, the FCA opted against introducing a higher standard of care (ie acting in consumers’ “best interests”).

-- Cross-cutting rules, which will require firms to (i) act in good faith towards retail customers, (ii) avoid foreseeable harm to retail customers, and (iii) enable and support retail customers to pursue their financial objectives.
+- Cross-cutting rules requiring firms to (i) act in good faith towards retail customers, (ii) avoid foreseeable harm to retail customers, and (iii) enable and support retail customers to pursue their financial objectives.

-- Outcomes, which provide more detailed expectations for the key elements of the firm-consumer relationship:
+- Outcomes providing more detailed expectations for the key elements of the firm-consumer relationship, which the FCA considers to be instrumental in helping to drive good outcomes for customers:

 - products and services – all products and services for retail customers should be fit for purpose